maximevaillancourt/digital-garden-jekyll-template/_posts/2019-11-22-psychological-safety.md

 *Model curiosity: “Every time we withhold, we rob ourselves and our colleagues of small moments of learning.”

-**I understand now where I went wrong.
+**  understand now where I went wrong.
 You see, I had already done the things that I was asking the teachers to do, but they had not.**
  I was coming in with my own experiences and confidence that these things could work (because they do).
 The challenge that I faced was how could I help my team learn the same things that I knew, but do it in their own way?
 These three suggestions from the New Team Habits book are powerful keys to helping you and me create psychologically safe workplaces.